-Dahlia coccinea hybrids – shades of orange – Mexico.
-Masses of single, bright orange flowers in many shades are carried on bushy plants that can reach 6′ from late spring through fall.
+Dahlia coccinea hybrids – orange and gold – Mexico.
+Masses of single, bright orange to gold flowers are carried on bushy plants that can reach 6′ from late spring through fall.
 Bloom within three months of sowing.

-Freesia alba – South Africa.
+Freesia alba – Iridaceae, S. Africa.
 Easy from seed, this bulb (actually a corm) grows in winter/spring and is dormant in summer.
-Late spring flowers are clear white with a purplish flush on the backs of the petals.
+Late spring flowers are clear white with a purplish flush on the petal backs.
 Very nicely fragrant too.
+30 seeds

 Gladiolus flanaganii – The famous (infamous?) suicide glad produces 2″, rich blood red flowers with white linear markings in the throat on arching spikes above green foliage.
 It is so named because it is usually seen from a distance in inaccessible locations midway along steep waterfalls and cliffs high in the Drakensberg of Eastern S. Africa.
 Summer growing.
 Needs good air circulation and consistent watering for best flowering.
 Easy to germinate and grow.
 Z8 30 seeds

 Melanoselinum decipiens – Madeira.
-Lush monocarpic perennial makes a strong trunk to 6′ to bear its large, tropical-looking leaves.
-Dense umbels of cream to palest pink fls. cover the leaves in the blooming year.
-Can take drought in shade.
+Black parsley. photo Lush monocarpic perennial makes a strong trunk to 6 feet high with a crown of large tropical looking leaves.
+Dense umbels of pinkish white flowers are abundant in the blooming year, black seeds follow the flowers.
+Sun or shade, can take drought in shade.
 Z9

 Melianthus major – South Africa.
 Grown primarily for its large lush, blue gray foliage, the tall spikes of maroon flowers in spring are an added bonus.
 Z9 30 seeds